-In one of her most important works, Parting Ways: Jewishness and the Critique of Zionism (2012) Butler situates herself through her “schooling and early childhood formation within Jewish communities as well as an engagement with the educational programs of my synagogue that prompted me to study philosophy”(Parting Ways, 20).
-She goes further, throughout the carefully written text, to specify that Jewish ethics in fact demands an examination of some of the policies of the Israeli state and that recognizing the grievability of Palestinian lives has remained elusive among the right-wing in Israel; there, Others are unseen, their humanity unrecognized.
+In one of their most important works, Parting Ways: Jewishness and the Critique of Zionism (2012) Butler situates themselves through their “schooling and early childhood formation within Jewish communities as well as an engagement with the educational programs of my synagogue that prompted me to study philosophy”(Parting Ways, 20).
+They go further, throughout the carefully written text, to specify that Jewish ethics in fact demands an examination of some of the policies of the Israeli state and that recognizing the grievability of Palestinian lives has remained elusive among the right-wing in Israel; there, Others are unseen, their humanity unrecognized.
 In an interview in Ha’aretz Butler explained the bind in which many leftist Jews find themselves:

 I would also say that what became really hard for me is that if one wanted to criticize Israeli state violence— precisely because as a Jew one is under obligation to criticize excessive state violence and state racism—then one is in a bind, because one is told that one is either self-hating as a Jew or engaging anti-Semitism.
 And yet for me, it comes out of a certain Jewish value of social justice.
 So how can I fulfill my obligation as a Jew to speak out against an injustice when, in speaking out against Israeli state and military injustice, I am accused of not being a good enough Jew or of being a self-hating Jew?
 This is the bind of my current situation (Haaretz, 2010).